avaamsel/vynl/developer-guide.md

 ```

 ## 4\. 🧑‍💻 How to test the software:
+### 4.1 Installing Jest:

-1. Make sure you have the required dev dependencies for Jest:
+Make sure you have the required dev dependencies for Jest:
   1. If not, run: ``npx expo install jest-expo jest @types/jest \--dev``
   2. Also make sure to run: ``npx expo install @testing-library/react-native \--dev``

+### 4.2 Running Tests:
-2. Run ``npx run test`` to see the test results within the terminal – make sure this is done within the Vynl directory and not the root\!
+  Run ``npx run test`` to see the test results within the terminal – make sure this is done within the Vynl directory and not the root\!

 To see code coverage reports, run ``npx run test`` within the code’s root directory and a table displaying coverage percentages should appear in the terminal that can be filtered by failed tests, etc